 How does the app work?

-Walk the Distance reads your walking distance from the Apple Health app and updates your virtual position on the map of the Appalachian Trail.
-The Health App works like a pedometer- counting steps while the phone is in your pocket.
+Walk the Distance reads your walking distance from the Apple Health / Fitbit / Garmin and updates your virtual position on the map of the Appalachian Trail.
+It applies daily walking totals captured by these input sources.

-The app is working properly if "Walking and Running Distance" in the Health App matches the distance of "So Far Today" in Walk the Distance.
+You know the app is working properly if the total daily walking distance in the input source (Health App, Fitbit, or Garmin) matches the distance of "So Far Today" in Walk the Distance.

 Walk the Distance